ckjoris/snipp/README.md

 Code/text snippets for the command line

-Tired of IDE dependent snippet plugins ?
-Here is a pure bash solution.

-Snipp uses pygments to highlight syntax, and supports 8 or 256 color terminals.
+Uses pygments & bat to highlight syntax

+Has commands to search, grep, list, edit.. and more

+Searching/Grepping is quick and interactive with ripgrep and fzf.

-Use `snipp help` for documentation, its very simple
+Use `snipp help` for documentation

 tested only on linux but should work in any bash environment.

 dependencies:
  bash
+ ripgrep
+ bat
+ fzf
 optional dependecies:
  pygments
  tput

-license:
-  MIT (basically do whatever you want)